Last Updated on December 31, 2021

 Tidying up with Marie Kondo must have been the perfect way to welcome in the year 2019 in a minimalist fashion.
 People all over the world are training themselves with the help of Marie Kondo’s book and Netflix series to organize their closet, tackle the job of decluttering their home, practice the ultimate method to fold a shirt and master the art of the Marie Kondo pants fold.
 Check out all the positive outcomes this new trend can bring to your life in this article on One Kings Lane.

 2. Master Putting Away Your Clothes

 If you haven’t had a chance to read or watch Tidying up with Marie Kondo – the Japanese declutter master – take a minute to check out this article on We KonDo it!
 Sure it’s easy to throw all your clothes out of the closet and on the bed but how about putting things away?
-I love how Do it yourself closet organizer Danielle simply sums up the best practices of tidying up your closet.
-Her DIY tips are helpful because she shows you how to apply the rules to your own personal closet situation before deciding if you will organize by color, organize by length, heaviness or a come up with a combination of the options.
-Start you declutter challenge by hearing from someone who has done it themselves.
+I love how a do-it-yourself closet organizer Danielle simply sums up the best practices of tidying up your closet.
+Her DIY tips are helpful because she shows you how to apply the rules to your own personal closet situation before deciding if you will organize by color, organize by length, heaviness or come up with a combination of the options.
+Start your declutter challenge by hearing from someone who has done it themselves.

 3. Tips and Tricks to Organize Your Closet and Keep It That Way

 Is it possible?
 Can you truly organize your closet for good and keep it that way?
 This article found on Elbow Room recommends 18 helpful strategies from professional organizers on closet organization systems that work.
 If you don’t find some ideas in there that raise your eyebrows then you probably already have a tidy closet.
 The best way to declutter and organize your closet is to read up on best practices so you can do it yourself.

 4. To Fold or To Hang?